AU-ENVS-PhD/phdau-article-based/README.md

 Now it's still just a draft template.
 Will keep updating it.
 Tested in overleaf.

 - Changed logo to AU and deep purple.
 Can be easily modified.
-- Paper size set to A4, but the book format (17 x 24 cm) looks better.
+- Possible to change paper size set to A4, but by default is the book format (17 x 24 cm) which looks better.
+- Title page resize is disabled in case of longer title is needed.
+- Mendeley exported .bib files save "month" not in integer, therefore a preamble is inserted.

 To do:
-- Support more citation style.
+- Test more.
+- Write my thesis.
 - Make better mistakes.

+To view the pdf template please go to my [post](https://www.glacier-hub.com/posts/2021-02-27-phdau-article-based-latextemplate)

 Modified from :